bootstrap-vue/bootstrap-vue/docs/components/form-fieldset/README.md

 Optional contextual visual feedback states of `danger`, `warning` or `success`.
 You should always provide content via the `feedback` prop to assist users using assistive technologies when setting a contextual state.

+To enable the text input contextual feeback icon, also apply the same state value to the `state` property of the `<b-form-input>` control.

 ### Accessibility
 To enable auto-generation of `aria-*` attributes, **you must** supply a unique `id`